isaac-darling/isaac-darling/README.md

 ### Hello!
 My name is Isaac Darling and I am a first year college student studying computer science.
-I have been teaching myself to code for the last 3 years or so, and I look forward to many more.
+I have been teaching myself to code for the last 3 years or so (although only recently utilizing GitHub), and I look forward to many more.

 ### My favorite code-related fun fact is: